ravivyas84/go-blog/.llm/conventions.md

 - `BrandMark` is the composed wordmark lockup; the green dot is a purely visual separator/accent, not a status indicator
 - The homepage search field is currently presentational only; it does not execute real search queries
 - The theme toggle remains functional and is wired by `public/scripts/theme-toggle.js`
+- Favorite quotes are stored in `src/lib/site-profile.ts`; `FavoriteQuoteSection` randomly displays one quote on load and links to `/quotes/`

 ## Post Page Conventions